keplernetwork/kepler/doc/wallet/design/design.md

 With `T` in this instance being a class that implements  the `WalletBackend` trait, which is further parameterized with implementations of
 `NodeClient` and `Keychain`.

-There is currently only a single implementation of the Keychain trait within the Grin code, in the `keychain` crate exported as `ExtKeyChain`.
+There is currently only a single implementation of the Keychain trait within the Kepler code, in the `keychain` crate exported as `ExtKeyChain`.
 The `Keychain` trait makes several assumptions about the underlying implementation, particularly that it will adhere to a [BIP-38 style](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) 'master key -> child key' model.